chitacan/anatomy-of-backbonejs/README.md

     $node server.js

-If there is dependencies to start node server, type following command to install dependencies.
+If there is an error to start node server, type following command to install dependencies.

 	$npm install